 Louisiana Bus Accident Attorneys

-What Makes Buses Dangerous?
+What Makes Bus Accidents So Dangerous?

-Two Major Bus Accidents in New Orleans History
+Two Major Bus Accidents in Louisiana History

 In 1999, a charter bus shot across three lanes of a New Orleans highway and crashed just off the road on the way to a casino in Mississippi.
 As a result of the accident, 24 people were injured and another 23 tragically died.
 A judge later found the bus driver at fault, as he had been treated for severe health issues in the months leading up to the accident.
 The driver sought treatment for nausea and weakness just 10 hours before the accident occurred.